WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 NOTE: The automated emails sent to voters regarding mail-in ballot applications and ballots do not always accurately indicate when an application was processed or when a ballot was sent or received.
 With regard to your ballot, the dates in the automated email and the state’s online status tool are generated by the production of the barcode label before your ballot is mailed and, after you return your ballot, when that barcode is scanned by election officials.
 Barcode production and scanning does not always align to when ballots are being delivered and received through the mail.
 (Barcodes are tied only to you as a voter and NOT to the selections on your ballot.)

-If more than a week has passed since your application was processed and you have yet to receive your ballot, you can call your county elections office to request a replacement.
+If more than a week has passed since your application was processed and you have yet to receive your ballot, you can call your county elections office.

 I VOTED BY ABSENTEE OR MAIL-IN BALLOT IN THE LAST ELECTION.
 DO I NEED TO APPLY AGAIN?

-Yes.
 The annual mail-in ballot list is for each calendar year.
-Voters must reapply each year to receive mail-in ballots for any elections (i.e. primary, general, and/or special) that take place during that same year.
+Voters who requested to be put on the annual mail-in ballot list prior to the spring primary will also be sent a mail-in ballot for that year's November general election (or any special election in that calendar year), but must reapply the following year.
 Voters can check their registration status here and track their mail-in application status using this online tool.

 CAN I EMAIL MY APPLICATION FOR A MAIL-IN BALLOT?

 No. Your local election officials must have the original signed document in order to process your application.
-You can return your application by mail or drop it off at your county election office during business hours.
+You can apply online, by mail, or at your county election office or Satellite Election Office, if available.

 HOW DO I KNOW I AM ON THE LIST TO RECEIVE A MAIL-IN BALLOT THIS SPRING?

-The permanent mail-in ballot list is for each calendar year.
+The annual mail-in ballot list is for each calendar year.
 Voters must reapply each year to receive mail-in ballots for any elections (i.e. primary, general, and/or special) that take place during that same year.
-Voters can call or email their commissioner to verify that they are on the permanent mail-in ballot list.
-Another way to verify "permanent" status is by checking Pennsylvania's site.
+Voters can call or email their County Election Office to verify that they are on the annual mail-in ballot list.
+Another way to verify annual status is by checking Pennsylvania's site.

 CAN INDEPENDENT AND THIRD-PARTY VOTERS SIGN UP FOR MAIL-IN BALLOTS FOR A PRIMARY ELECTION?